Digital Pianos: How are they different and how do you choose one?

-If you are new to the piano world, this is the first question you will probably ask yourself.
-Well, a digital piano is a type of electronic keyboard that is more advanced and designed as an alternative to the original traditional acoustic piano.
+A digital piano is a type of electronic keyboard that is more advanced and designed as an alternative to the original traditional acoustic piano.
 Digital pianos use recorded samples of an acoustic piano, which are then amplified through an internal speaker of the piano.
 They also include weighted keys which recreate the feel of an acoustic piano.

 Even though digital pianos are not as excellent as acoustic pianos in terms of sound and feel, they also have their good part.
 For starters, digital pianos are smaller and potable meaning you are able to carry them with you whenever necessary, they are not expensive when compared to the traditional acoustic pianos and they can be connected to other musical instruments to produce louder music.

 Things to consider when choosing a Digital Piano

 Before you buy a digital piano, it’s important to keep in mind what exactly you’re looking for in terms of your needs and experience.
 Do you need a big, heavy piano for stationary use or a portable piano you can travel with from show to show?
 Do you need hundreds of instrument sounds, or will you use piano tones 99% of the time?
 These are some of the questions that will help you make the right decision when choosing the right piano that best suits your needs.

 The factors you need to consider when deciding which piano to buy include budget, sound quality, number of keys, keyboard action, and touch response, number of sound and tines, speakers and amplifiers, polyphony, tools for learning, and portability.
 Let's take a look at these in detail below: